yuancanqin/yuancanqin.github.io/_posts/2020-04-14-SOMEIP-Plugins-of-Wireshark.md

 ---

 # 1. Open source Plugins Project
 There're several open source projects about SOME/IP plugins on the Internet.
 One of them from Github was been updated on 22 Oct 2019 which got four lua files including SD and normal SOME/IP message decoding scripts, it's pretty new one.
 If you want to know more about it, feel free to contact me.
-Cause maybe there's a little bit compatibility issue between these plugins and the latest version of Wireshark, or cause by some other issue, as I'm facing now.
+Cause maybe there's a little bit compatibility issue between these plugins and the latest version Wireshark 3.2.3, or cause by some other issue, as I'm facing now.
 # 2. Modification of someip.lua file
 if you get the notice from Wireshark when you load the plugins at the very beginning as below:
 ```